cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 If your SD card is larger than 2 GB, keep in mind that HiyaCFW may not boot in to the System Menu.
 You will need to install TWiLight Menu++ as a System Menu replacement when the option is given.
 {: .notice--info}

+If you do not see TWiLight Menu++ on the System Menu, or if you see the "An error has occured" screen after installing TWiLight Menu++ as a System Menu replacement, then the HiyaCFW Helper isn't applying the CFW's patches properly.
+Please wait for a fix in the helper.
+{: .notice--info}

 HiyaCFW has several advantages that only having Unlaunch on your system will not allow for.
 These include:
 - Booting the system from the SD card
 - Installing homebrew applications to the System Menu with ease